-Today, I’m excited to show you the Alice in Wonderland theme wreath I created to decorate the house for the My Favorite Things Party.
+Today, I’m excited to show you the Alice in Wonderland theme wreath I created to decorate the house for my Unbirthday Party .

-When not making party decorations, I’ve been going a little mad with Unbirthday Tea Party preparations.
+When not making party decorations, I’ve been going a little mad with preparations.

 When I saw Amber of Follow the Yellow Brick Home hosting a Tea and Roses Blog Hop, I couldn’t resist the opportunity to participate.
 So, I went through all the stuff I’ve created, and decided to share the Alice in Wonderland theme wreath.

-And, the Tea and Roses decorated wreath also makes a great Valentine’s Day decoration.
+Fit for the Queen of Hearts herself, the Tea and Roses decorated wreath also makes a great Valentine’s Day decoration

 I use affiliate links.
 If you make a purchase, I may earn a small commission that helps to offset website operating costs with no additional cost to you.
 Your support is appreciated!
 Disclosure Policy.

-This craft project was designed to decorate the home of the Queen of Hearts (aka yours truly!), on the occasion of her rather curious, Unbirthday Party.
-It was one of those big milestone birthdays, hence a good reason for an “unbirthday” theme!
+This craft project was designed to decorate the home of the Queen of Hearts (aka yours truly), on the occasion of her rather curious, Unbirthday Party.
+It was one of those big milestones, hence a good reason for an “unbirthday” theme lol!

 If you’d like DIY instructions and tips, search Projects: Wreaths.
 There, you’ll find wreaths of various types for different seasons, holidays and occasions.

-Creating a Tea and Roses wreath was all about finding the right materials, starting with the ribbons.
+Creating a Tea and Roses wreath was all about finding the right materials, starting with the mesh and ribbons.

-Other ribbon were leftover from past craft projects.
-They included two different styles of heart prints from the DIY Sweetheart Wreath.
+Like the mesh, many of the ribbons were leftovers from past craft projects, including heart prints from the DIY Sweetheart Wreath.

 Embellishments are Key